srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_02-getting-started-with-azure-iot-services.md

 1. To complete the configuration, click **Save**.

-    You should now see the selected hub listed on the Linked IoT hubs blade.
+    You should now see the selected hub listed on the Linked IoT hubs pane.
 You might need to click **Refresh** to show Linked IoT hubs.

 1. On the Azure portal menu, click **Dashboard**.